+All current student records are maintained and safeguarded against loss or damage in indexed electronically identifiable file server, and locked, fire-resistant filing cabinets.
 All institutional records related to accreditation are maintained in accordance with state and federal law, but not less than six years.
 In addition to permanently retaining a transcript as required by section 94900(b) of the Code, the institution will maintain and safeguard against loss or damage (in indexed electronically identifiable file server, and/or locked fire-resistant filing cabinets) records of the name, address, e-mail address, and telephone number of each student who is/was enrolled in an educational program, for a period of six years from the student's date of completion or withdrawal.
 Permanent records include of all of the following: